 - In a separate large mixing bowl, stir the mayonnaise, sriracha, soy sauce and tomato paste together.
 Add the crab and stir again to combine.

 - Gently press the rice into the prepared baking pan and sprinkle on the furikake seasoning.

-- Spread the crab on top and bake for 20 minutes then broil for 5 minutes or until it starts to turn golden brown
+- Spread the crab mixture on top and bake for 20 minutes.
+Then, broil for 5 minutes or until the top starts to turn golden brown.

 - Allow the casserole to cool for 15 minutes.

-- (Optional) In a small mixing bowl, mix together the ingredients for the spicy mayo.
+- In a small mixing bowl, mix together the ingredients for the spicy mayo.

-- Drizzle (optional) spicy mayo over the top of the cooled casserole.
+- Drizzle spicy mayo over the top of the cooled casserole.

 - Garnish with a sprinkling of furikake seasoning, avocado and cucumber pieces.

 - Then slice and serve with seaweed paper squares (nori), scooping the sushi bake into the pieces of nori to make loosely made little sushi rolls.

 Leftovers can be stored in the refrigerator in an airtight container for up to three days.

 Amount Per Serving Calories 338Total Fat 17gSaturated Fat 3gTrans Fat 0gUnsaturated Fat 14gCholesterol 17mgSodium 803mgCarbohydrates 40gFiber 3gSugar 8gProtein 7g